 - Draft (a created, not yet activated, test cycle)

-- Pending Activation (a Draft cycle that was activation was requested)
+- Pending Activation (a Draft cycle whose activation was requested)

 - Active (an in-progress cycle with allowed testing and triage)